SlovakNationalGallery/webumenia.sk/README.md

 ## Local Installation with Docker

 This requires docker-compose
-these steps will set up a linked system of 3 containers:
+these steps will set up a linked system of 4 containers:
+	web service (nginx webserver)
-	php / apache webserver that contains our application code database container
+	php service (contains our application code)
+	database container
 	elasticsearch container
 that will communicate internally with one another